About us

 ISSAD is a global conference, hosted in diverse geographic locations to promote international participation and collaboration.
 Each event is led by a dedicated International Scientific Committee and Communications Working Group, selected by the respective co-leads of that year’s symposium.

-The inaugural ISSAD conference occurred in Cape Town, South Africa, in 2018.
+• The inaugural ISSAD conference occurred on 21-23 February 2021 in Cape Town, South Africa.
 This symposium was the first of its kind, bringing together key stakeholders, experts, and students in various fields of GBS.
-Organised by Prof Ajoke Sobanjo-ter Meulen (formerly Gates Foundation) and Prof Shabir A. Madhi (Dean of the Faculty of Health Sciences and Professor of Vaccinology at the University of the Witwatersrand, Johannesburg).
+Organised by Prof. Ajoke Sobanjo-ter Meulen (formerly Gates Foundation) and Prof. Shabir A. Madhi (Dean of the Faculty of Health Sciences and Professor of Vaccinology at the University of the Witwatersrand, Johannesburg).

-The second ISSAD conference was held on 3–5 November 2021 in London, UK, as a fully virtual event.
+• The second ISSAD conference was held on 3–5 November 2021, hosted from London, UK, as a fully virtual event.
 Organised by Prof. Joy Lawn (Director of the MARCH Centre, LSHTM) and Prof. Beate Kampmann (Director of The Vaccine Centre, LSHTM), this free, interactive, and comprehensive online platform covered a wide range of topics, from disease burden and epidemiology to immunology, GBS vaccine development, and beyond.

-The third ISSAD conference took place on 16-18 October 2023 in Rio de Janeiro-RJ, Brazil.
-Hosted by Prof Tatiana Pinto (Associate Professor of microbiology) and Prof Lucia Teixeira (Full Professor of microbiology) from the Federal University of Rio de Janeiro, the event continued to build momentum toward the goal of developing and implementing effective GBS vaccines to prevent disease in mothers and infants globally.
+• The third ISSAD conference took place on 16-18 October 2023 in Rio de Janeiro, Brazil.
+Hosted by Prof. Tatiana Pinto (Associate Professor of microbiology) and Prof. Lucia Teixeira (Full Professor of microbiology) from the Federal University of Rio de Janeiro, the event continued to build momentum toward the goal of developing and implementing effective GBS vaccines to prevent disease in mothers and infants globally.

-For further information about Group B Strep and Group B Strep family support, please visit our partners Group B Strep Support and Group B Strep International.
+For more information about Group B Strep and Group B Strep family support, please visit our partners Group B Strep Support and Group B Strep International.